skycoin/skycoin/cmd/cli/README.md

-  addressBalance       Check the balance of specific addresses addressGen           Generate skycoin or bitcoin addresses addressOutputs       Display outputs of specific addresses blocks               Lists the content of a single block or a range of blocks broadcastTransaction Broadcast a raw transaction to the network checkdb              Verify the database
+  addressBalance       Check the balance of specific addresses addressGen           Generate skycoin or bitcoin addresses addressOutputs       Display outputs of specific addresses addressTransactions  Show detail for transaction associated with one or more specified addresses blocks               Lists the content of a single block or a range of blocks broadcastTransaction Broadcast a raw transaction to the network checkdb              Verify the database